sunil-samuel/Ansible-EDA-Webook-Multiple-Endpoints/README.md

 ### Install Rulebook

-This assumes that you already installed python3 and pip and ansible.
+This assumes that you already installed python3, pip, and ansible.

 Install ansible-rulebook an ansible.eda as follows: